compstorylab/storywrangling/README.rst

 Installation
 ############

-You can install the latest verion by cloning the repo and running `setup.py <setup.py>`__ script in your terminal
+You can install the latest version by cloning the repo and running `setup.py <setup.py>`__ script in your terminal

 Setuptools